- Games, Toys, and Hobbies»

 We did a one-day trip to Indiana Dunes State Park to hunt for some sea glass.
 After combing the beach for a couple of hours, we found about a dozen pieces of small glass.
 I also enjoyed looking at the rocks on the beach.

-Another trek found one a day trip to Kenosha, WI for a quick sea glass hunting trip.
+Another day trip took us to Kenosha, Wisconsin, for a quick sea glass hunting trip.
 I know this picture is very blurry but the colors of the glass we found were outstanding!

 A recent trip to Chicago put us on one of the lakefront beaches where we found 60 pieces of beach glass in an hour.